stefanocaronia/wallyti/README.md

 # Wallyti (beta)

 *Wallyti* is a simple jQuery plugin that can be used to generate a tiled wall of blocks.
 It is currently in beta!
-So if you find some bugs or problems, or you have some suggestions, feel free to contribute :)
+If you find a bug or have any suggestions please let me know :)

 The only parameters needed are: